zengxu-yang/linux-on-winbook-tw102/README.md

 image then you probably need to add non-free firmware for some of the components.
 * Intel Graphics work out of the box.
 By default it uses the portrait mode.
 In a terminal run `xrandr --output DSI-1 --rotate right` to switch to the horizontal mode.
 * Touchpad mostly works but I could not find the tap to click option in the touchpad settings.
+It is displayed as "SIPODEV USB Composite Device Touchpad" in settings with Vendor ID 0x0603 and Product ID 0x0002 in `lsusb`.
 * WiFi works out of the box.
 * Audio works out of the box.
 ## Things Don't Work